MicrosoftDocs/dynamics-365-intelligent-order-management/topics/overview.md

 -   Orchestration: Flows are configured to manage the journey of an order.
 Communication with providers creates events that drive an order through the flow.
 Customers implement business processes for their products and business requirements.

--   Inventory Visibility Service: This service provides real-time visibility of inventory in your supply network so that decisions can be made through the order flow.
+-   Inventory Visibility Service: This service provides real-time visibility of inventory in the supply network so that decisions can be made through the order flow.
 Inventory can be communicated from source and target systems through the orchestration flows and providers.

 -   Fulfillment optimization: This is a service that can be leveraged through the orchestration flow.
-The service enables optimization decisions about where an order can be fulfilled using concepts such as cost and closest in distance.
+The service enables optimization decisions about where an order can be fulfilled, using concepts such as cost and closest in distance.

 -   Insights: Understanding order and fulfillment metrics is critical in decision-making.
 Dashboards provide visibility to key order data and fulfillment KPIs.